diegoabt/diegoabt.github.io/aboutme.md

 My research focuses on applying Optimal Transport methods to solve problems on networks.
 Some of my research interests include:
 - Optimal Transport theory and applications
-- Network-related problems, like community detection, link prediction, routing optimization.
+- Network-related problems, like community detection, link prediction, routing optimization
+- Hypergraph theory and applications
 - Probabilistic Machine Learning

 You can find a list of my scientific works on the tab **"Publications"**.

 ___